 Management anticipates that these new standards, interpretations and amendments except for IFRS 9 and IFRS 15 will have no material impact on the condensed consolidated interim financial statements of the Group in the period of initial application.
-However, it is not practicable at this stage to provide a reasonable estimate of the effects of the application of IFRS 9 and IFRS 15 until the Group performs a detailed review.
+However, it is not practicable at this stage to provide a reasonable estimate of the effects of the application of IFRS 9 and IFRS 15 until the Group performs a detailed review of its effects in the next few months.

-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS (Continued) FOR THE THREE MONTHS ENDED MARCH 31, 2017
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS FOR THE SIX MONTHS ENDED JUNE 30, 2017